tamaramegan/RedSea_DSL/README.md

 #### How to use this repository
 - The code is written in R (version 3.6.1) within RStudio (1.2.5019).
 No other versions have been tested
 - Inside the folder 'Figures_main' there is a script per figure (eg: Huete-Stauffer_Fig2.R).
-You can open that script inside RStudio and use the button 'Source' to run the script entirely and output the figure to terminal.
-You van also run it manually if you are interested in the intermediate steps of each figure.
+You can open that script inside RStudio and use the button 'Source' to run the script entirely and output the figure to the Figures_main folder.
+You can also run it manually if you are interested in the intermediate steps of each figure.
 - The original data (sequences with taxonomy and metadata) are available for download at https://zenodo.org/record/5816123.
-You don't need to doenload these files before running the scripts, it is integrated inside each script.
+You don't need to download these files before running the scripts, they are called when needed inside each script.
+- The file Requirements.R is shows the packages and versions required to the able to run the scripts.